 We offer self-service printing, copying and scanning in the Library reading rooms.
-This includes wi-fi printing from your own laptop or mobile device.

 You can also order copies of material from the Library's collections, such as an article from a journal or a chapter from a rare book, or copies of images and archival prints from the Library's collections.